 If you find your thoughts drifting toward the contents of your misery folder, just remind yourself of your “no access” commitment.
 Then act on it by withdrawing from those thoughts and replacing them with thoughts inspired by the contents of your “nirvana” folder.

 Go back in your memories to the time just before and after adolescence.
-What were the raw feelings and dreams you had about a career, life-partner, and living environment?
+What were the raw feelings and dreams you had about a career, life partner, and living environment?
 Really spend some time thinking back on those days.
 Not the events or problems, but instead focus on your dreams and desires.

 I am picking this period because your dreams and desires are the same but they take on different dimensions before and after adolescence.
 This is also the earliest point in your life, with the least amount of negative influences, where both of these dynamics take place.
 Before adolescence, they are pure and not influenced by hormones.
 The influence of hormones can be erratic.
-Afterwards, there is still a strong influence of hormones, but they are more balanced, so they can be used to your advantage.
+Afterward, there is still a strong influence of hormones, but they are more balanced, so they can be used to your advantage.

 Find a comfortable location where you won’t be disturbed.
 Then take a deep breath, close your eyes, relax, and travel back to the time just before and after your adolescence.
 It is in this memory bank where the blueprint for your best life including your ideal career, perfect partner, and dream living environment resides.